newnewhouston/MangaFactory/README.md

     └── .mdf_uploads/          ← CBZ Processor scratch (auto-emptied after export)
 ```

 All subfolders are created automatically.
 When CBZ packaging is enabled in Tab 1, raw images in `Downloaded/` are deleted after each `.cbz` is successfully written into `exported/`.
 The CBZ Processor's single-CBZ output lands in `exported/`; folder-tree mode writes into the base folder directly since it produces a directory of images, not a CBZ.
+Converted archives live in `.mdf_uploads/` and are wiped with the rest of the scratch space after each export.

 ---